Does LangChain Suck? What to Use Instead

 from langchain_openai import ChatOpenAI

-def summarize(text: str):
+def summarize(content: str):

 model = ChatOpenAI()